Trump threatens new tariffs on European allies over Greenland until deal reached, as thousands protest

 The push also faces stiff headwinds with the American public: Three-quarters of Americans say they oppose the United States attempting to take control of Greenland, according to a recent CNN poll conducted by SSRS.

-CNN’s Jake Tapper, Kit Maher, David Goldman and Ivana Kottasová contributed to this report.
+CNN’s Jake Tapper, Kit Maher, David Goldman, Ivana Kottasová, James Frater, Benjamin Brown and Betsy Klein contributed to this report.

 The-CNN-Wire